About us and this policy

 If we collect your personal information, the length of time we retain it is determined by a number of factors including the purpose for which we use that information and our obligations under other laws.
 We do not retain personal information in an identifiable format for longer than is necessary.

 We may need your personal information to establish, bring or defend legal claims.
-For this purpose, we will always retain your personal information for 2 years after the date it is no longer needed by us for any of the purposes listed under How We Use Personal Information above.
+For this purpose, when acting as a controller we will always retain your personal information for 2 years after the date it is no longer needed by us for any of the purposes listed under How We Use Personal Information above.
 The only exceptions to this are where:

-As a processor, we retain personal information for the length of time stated in our contract with our Customer, which varies depending on the type of services you use, or until our Customer deletes it.
-Once our contract ends, unless otherwise instructed by our Customer, we will delete all data within 30 days of the end of the contract.
+As a processor, we retain personal information for Client’s customers for the length of time stated in our contract with our Client, which varies depending on the type of services you use, or until our Client deletes it.
+Once our contract ends, unless otherwise instructed by our Client, we will delete all Client customer data within 30 days of the end of the contract.

 Our website - security and links to other sites